Aug. 13, 2014

-At its January 2014 meeting, the TMA Committee on Continuing Education awarded the Texas Department of State Health Services (DSHS) Accreditation with Commendation, which confers a six-year term of accreditation.
-Congratulations to DSHS!
-TMA has awarded Accreditation with Commendation to 43 percent of the 60 providers that have been reviewed under the 2007 TMA Accreditation Criteria.
-TMA accredits 62 providers.
+At its June 2014 meeting, the TMA Committee on Continuing Education awarded Cook Children’s Health Care System in Fort Worth, Doctors Hospital at Renaissance in Edinburg, St. David’s HealthCare in Austin, and Texoma Medical Center in Denison Accreditation with Commendation, which confers a six-year term of accreditation.
+Congratulations to all!
+TMA has awarded Accreditation with Commendation to 46 percent of the providers reviewed under TMA accreditation criteria.
+TMA accredits 61 providers.

 Top of page

 The Accreditation Council for Continuing Medical Education (ACCME) has made several changes to the Program and Activity Reporting System (PARS) for the 2015 reporting year.
 Please note the 2015 reporting year deadline is not until March 31, 2016.
 We are providing you the information now to give you time to prepare and familiarize yourself with the changes.
 The purpose of the changes is to improve standardization and eliminate items that did not add value.
 Changes have been made to activity entry, program summary, and a few definitions, and include the following.